soveda/CastleProcessor/README.md

 # Outputs

+## Audio 1

+Primary chopped external-input output.

+If you want to hear whether the input gating is working, this is the output to monitor first.

-## Audio 1 / Audio 2
+## Audio 2

-Two related noisy outputs from the mangling engine.
+Bass-focused output with additional supporting texture.

+If you want to hear whether the bass voice is working, this is the output to monitor first.

-## Pulse 1 / Pulse 2
+## Pulse Out 1 / Pulse Out 2

 Utility pulse outputs derived from internal activity.

 ---

-# Next Tuning Priorities

-The most important follow-up jobs are:

-* bring external audio further forward in the mix
-* make `CV 1` and `CV 2` clearly audible and useful
-* make the bass voice clearly present
-* rebalance the internal sections so the result feels more like a Fort Processor and less like noise layered over input
+# How To Test The Bass Properly

+The clearest bass test is:

+1. Monitor `Audio 2`.
+2. Leave `Audio In 1` unplugged or very low.
+3. Start in switch `Middle`.
+4. Set `X` around noon.
+5. Set `Y` low to mid.
+6. Send a clear trigger stream into `Pulse In 1`.

+What you should hear:

+* a distinct low pulse for each incoming trigger
+* less continuous drone than earlier versions
+* pitch and character shifting as `Y` moves
+* more instability if you hold switch `Down`

+If `Pulse In 1` is patched and `Audio 2` still does not give clear low pulses, the bass section needs more work.

+---

+# Patch Ideas

+* feed a drum loop or oscillator into `Audio In 1` and listen to `Audio 1` for chopped destruction
+* use `Audio 2` as the low companion output
+* strike `Pulse In 1` from a sequencer or clock divider to turn the bass voice into a rhythmic layer
+* use switch `Down` as a manual performance accent